JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

  [4] top-level scope
    @ REPL[8]:1
 ```
 notice that error is not related to undefined variable / function, but the invalid syntax.
+This also demonstrates the role of `head` in `Args`.

 ## Code generation